 And, of course, left high school to join the Navy.

 After all, what else would any legitimate S.O.B. be expected to do?

-This site is maintained by eQuoria, which is headquartered in the Heart of the Silicon Valley, San Jose, California.
+This site is maintained by eQuoria, which is headquartered, Gold River, California.